 Worth getting out of bed for

-In South Beach, Stubborn Seed serves up a seasonally changing menu dreamed up by Top Chef winner Jeremy Ford; favourites include sourdough crusted halibut, spicy Hawaiian nairagi and tea-cured cobia.
+In South Beach, Stubborn Seed serves up a seasonally changing menu dreamed up by Top Chef winner Jeremy Ford; favourites include lavash bread with chicken-liver butter, tea-cured cobia and strawberry doughnuts with passionfruit sabayon.
 Book lavish multi-course tasting menu dinners or leisurely brunches; the 18-minute Southern-style biscuits are a can’t miss at the latter.
-Buns & Buns (+1 786 216 7754) is fast and furiously addictive: the South Beach joint dishes up lobster rolls, shrimp steam buns and brisket brioches in less than 20 minutes.
-Chic grey banquettes and tactile wood panelling nod to classic Italian films at Dolce (+1 786 975 2550), but, frankly, anywhere with a mozzarella bar would get our vote.
+Chic grey banquettes and tactile wood panelling nod to classic Italian films at Dolce, but, frankly, anywhere with a mozzarella bar would get our vote.
 Upland in Miami Beach’s South of Fifth neighbourhood echoes its sister New York City eatery in style and substance; its wood-fired pizzas steal the show at lunch, dinner and weekend brunch.
-For brunches that would do a Southern mama proud, head to Yardbird’s Miami outpost on Lenox Avenue and order your fill of maple-glazed bacon doughnuts, chicken’n’waffles, fried green tomato BLTs and savoury plates of shrimp n’grits.
+For brunches that would do a Southern mama proud, head to Yardbird’s Miami outpost on Lenox Avenue and order your fill of maple-glazed bacon doughnuts, chicken’n’waffles, fried-green-tomato BLTs and savoury plates of shrimp n’grits.

 From dive bar to swanky rooftop hangout, Miami has a drinking den for every taste.
-Spire Bar (+1 305 531 2222) is more of the latter – champagne mojitos here come with illuminated ice cubes.
-A good spot for a serious cocktail, The Broken Shaker (+1 305 531 2727) on Indian Creek Drive muddles fresh garden herbs and Florida’s famed juices in heady concoction.
-We love the tropical outdoor areas at the Shore Club’s Skybar (+1 305 695 3100), festooned with oversized plant pots, Moroccan-inspired day-beds and hammocks just begging for louche behaviour.
+A good spot for a serious cocktail, The Broken Shaker on Indian Creek Drive muddles fresh garden herbs and Florida’s famed juices in heady concoction.
+We love the tropical outdoor areas at the Shore Club’s Skybar, festooned with oversized plant pots, Moroccan-inspired day-beds and hammocks just begging for louche behaviour.
+Sweet Liberty is a much-buzzed-about hotspot with a 4am kick-out time and a cocktail list to get stuck into – the signature piña colada comes with a Pedro Ximenez float.

 Pro tip: when travelling in South America, never rely on the hotel clocks.
 Having just spent the week working in the blazing heat of Medellín, I wasn’t particularly looking forward to flying back to the blizzard wreaking havoc in New York.
 On my last night in Colombia, I got back to my room at 3am and set my alarm for an hour later, to give myself time to pack and head to the airport.
 But, as is not unusual, the power had gone out at some point during my doze, and my clock had reset.